 Boost GPAs, reduce doctor visits, improve mental and physical health

 Help people persevere in the face of discrimination and

 Families participating in the primary research we conducted in schools to empirically measure the impact of modeling, teaching and reinforcing an age appropriate leadership framework reported a wide range of positive outcomes.
 With respect to establishing a family strategy informed by a strategic vision, values, and goals, families reported experiencing greater engagement, enjoyment, alignment, sense of connection, and sense of purpose in their family around the things that matter most.
 They also reported experiencing a rise in the development of mutual trust and to experiencing greater well being and overall peace of mind.

-Here's an example of our Family Strategy, including our values, goals, and Strategic Vision:
+Here's an example of my Family Strategic Vision, including our values and goals

 In the Bodine Family, we value

 Family (Put Family First)